 I’ve had something of an obsession with finance books for most of my adult life, and I’ve waded through my share of mediocre writing.
 Unfortunately, being a finance expert doesn’t make you a good writer, and being a good writer doesn’t mean you know jack about finance.

-But when you find a book with a well-articulated and thought-provoking perspective, it can change your life forever.
 Here are some of my favorite personal finance reads.

 Overview: Best finance books